A small greenhouse can dramatically expand your growing season, but only if it’s the right size for your space and gardening goals.

 Will I regret not going one size up?

-If your space allows it, choosing a slightly larger greenhouse now can save money, time,
+If your space allows it, choosing a slightly larger greenhouse now can save money, time, and frustration later.

 📏 Quick Greenhouse Size Reference for Small Spaces